datasektionen/bawang-content/en/organisation/sammansattning/body.md

 ## The Treasurer

-The Tresurer is responsible for the most things related to economics.
+The Treasurer is responsible for the most things related to economics.
 This includes declarations, bills, payments, and accounting.
 The treasurer is an authorized signatory for the chapter.

 ## Vice Treasurer
-The vice treasurer assists the threasuerer with most things related to economics.
+The vice treasurer assists the treasurer with most things related to economics.

 ## The Secretary